L'Auberge espagnole: Plot

-Xavier, a 24-year-old economics graduate student from Paris, attends the Erasmus Programme in Barcelona to further his career, against the wishes of his girlfriend Martine.
-On the flight, Xavier meets a married couple from France, a doctor named Jean-Michel and his wife Anne-Sophie.
-They invite him to stay in their home while he looks for somewhere to live.
-Xavier eventually finds a flatshare with students from England, Belgium, Spain, Italy, Germany and Denmark.
-The roommates develop a companionship as they struggle with their different languages and cultures.
+Xavier, a 24-year-old economics graduate student and aspiring writer from Paris, embarks on a year-long Erasmus exchange to Barcelona to study economics, as well as to learn Spanish in order to qualify for a prospective job at the French Ministry of Finance, much to the dismay of his girlfriend Martine.
+Upon arrival in Barcelona, Xavier meets a married couple from France at the airport, a friendly neurologist named Jean-Michel and his shy wife Anne-Sophie.
+They invite him to stay in their home until he finds a place to live.

+Xavier eventually finds a shared apartment with other students from all over Western Europe: Soledad from Catalonia and her boyfriend, Lars from Denmark; Wendy from England; Alessandro from Italy; and Tobias from Germany.
+The flatmates develop a companionship as they struggle with their different languages and cultures.
+When the landlord raises the rent, Xavier invites Isabelle, a Belgian lesbian he befriended in his economics class at the University of Barcelona, to move into the apartment.